 Spend the $20 needed to get a slick but supportive

 case that will actually be used.
 Remind your iPhone-totin’ workers that they are basically carrying around a fragile, $600 piece of technology that is one drop or slip away from being worthless.
 More importantly for you, by retrofitting the iPhone with some physical protection, you can avoid having to do all the paperwork, restoration and configuring of a replacement iPhone should breakage happen.

 Oh yeah!
 This is a phone after all.
 Take a few minutes to set it up and explain the

-and save yourself support calls in the future.
+visual voice-mail feature and save yourself support calls in the future.
 The nonlinear voice-mail layout remains one of the most unsung features of the iPhone and one of the supposed justifications for keeping it locked to AT&T. The true advantage arises when a significant number of calls have gone unanswered—with some calls almost invariably more important than others.
 With visual voice mail, calls are laid out in e-mail-like fashion, allowing the user to listen and respond to the more important messages first—just like you’d do in e-mail.
 This feature offers a strong business case for using the iPhone over BlackBerry/Windows Mobile, so you’ll want to make sure users actually take advantage of it.